waipingng/Project-X/README.md

 The data for this project was sourced from IMDb’s Top 250 movies list.
 This list is publicly available on IMDb and ranks the top 250 movies based on user ratings.
 To collect the data, we use web scrape technique to collect the json data and define the relevant functions to grab the data we need to complete the analysis.

-    Source URL: IMDb Top 250 Movies
-    Scraping Tool: IMDbPY (Python library)
-    Scraping Date: [Insert Date]

 2.2 Data Collection Methods

-The data was collected using the IMDbPY library, which allowed us to retrieve movie information directly from IMDb’s database.
+The data was collected using the beautiful soup, which allowed us to grab movie information directly from IMDb’s database.
 The data was collected for the top 250 movies, and the following attributes were scraped:

     Rank: The movie's rank in the Top 250 list.
     Title: The movie's title.
     Year: The year the movie was released.
     Rating: The IMDb rating of the movie, provided by users.
     Genres: The genres associated with the movie (e.g., Drama, Action).
-    Director: The director(s) of the movie.
+    Description: The intorduction of the movie.

-Each of these attributes was collected for all 250 movies, and the data was stored in a CSV file for further analysis.
+Each of these attributes was collected for all 250 movies, and the data was stored in a CSV file and JSON file for further analysis.

 2.3 Understanding the Data